nerium-data/nerium/README.md

 ![small bicycle](https://dl.dropboxusercontent.com/s/7kba2cgrcvuj0hy/nerium-bicycle-sm.jpg)

 A simple [aiohttp](https://docs.aiohttp.org/) service that submits queries to a database and returns machine-readable serialized results.
-By analogy with static site generators, Nerium reads its queries from local files, stored in a configurable directory on the filesystem.
+By analogy with static site generators, Nerium reads its queries from local files, stored in a (configurable) directory on the filesystem.
+The idea is that report analysts should be able to author queries in their preferred local editor, and upload them where Nerium can use them.

+OAO uses Nerium to easily and quickly provide JSON APIs with report results from our PostgreSQL data warehouse.

 Nerium features an extendable architecture, allowing support for multiple query types and output formats by registering subclasses of `ResultSet` and `ResultFormatter` template classes.

-Currently supports SQL queries via [Records](https://github.com/kennethreitz/records).
+Currently supports SQL queries using the excellent [Records](https://github.com/kennethreitz/records) library.
 In keeping with Records usage, query parameters can be specified in `key=value` format, and (_safely_!) injected into your query in `:key` format.

+In theory, `ResultSet` subclasses can be added (under `contrib/resultset` for non-SQL query languages.
+This is a promising area for future development.

 Default JSON output is an array of objects, one per result row, with database column names as keys.
 A `compact` JSON output format may also be requested, with separate `column` (array of column names) and `data` (array of row value arrays) nodes for compactness.
 Additional formats (not necessarily JSON) can be added by subclassing `ResultFormatter`.

-In theory, Nerium can already support any backend that SQLAlchemy can, but since none of these are hard dependencies, drivers aren't included in Pipfile, and Dockerfile only supports PostgreSQL.
+In theory, Nerium can already support any backend that SQLAlchemy can, but since none of these are hard dependencies, drivers aren't included in Pipfile, and the Dockerfile only supports PostgreSQL.
+If you want Nerium to work with other databases, you can install Python connectors with `pip`, either in a virtualenv or by creating your own Dockerfile using `FROM oaodev/nerium`.

 Nerium is inspired in roughly equal measure by [SQueaLy](https://hashedin.com/2017/04/24/squealy-intro-how-to-build-customized-dashboard/) and [Pelican](https://blog.getpelican.com/).
 It hopes to be something like [Superset](https://superset.incubator.apache.org/) when it grows up.